jlhor/3d-imaging-pipeline/README.md

 *For a step-by-step walkthrough of a demo dataset, follow the instructions [here](doc/demo_instructions.md)*

+## Cellpose support

+A Cellpose version of the pipeline is also available [here](https://github.com/jlhor/3d-imaging-pipeline-cellpose).
+However, we strongly recommend that you create a new Conda environment separate from the original Stardist environment to minimize dependencies incompatibility.
+Additionally, as the parallelization aspect of the Cellpose workflow is distinct from the Stardist workflow, both segmentation and data extraction steps are self-contained and should be run separately from the original workflow.

 ## License
 This project is covered under the MIT License.